almaember1098/radonui/README.md

 For example, Angular or React has 300+ dependencies.
 ## How to use it?
 Currently, RadonJS is in development, so it's not recommended to use it in a production app.
-And now it's not builded to static JS, it's using Babel standalone.
-Later, we will include ONE radon.js file, that will make the framework more easy-to-use.
+And now, it's not builded to static JS, it's using Babel standalone.
+Later, we will build ONE radon.js file, that will make the framework more easy-to-use.
 But currently, you need to include Babel standalone and all the files in the `radonjs` folder.
 That's it!